As an Amazon Associate I earn from qualifying purchases.

 - The soluble fiber they contain is said to help stabilize blood sugar levels.

-- They are a great source of plant-based protein, vitamin B6 and b1.
+- They are a great source of plant-based protein, vitamin B6, and b1.

-Clean Eating Lentil Loaf
+Easy Lentil Loaf

 - 2 cups cooked green lentils (brown is fine too)